whanley/RDF-tutorial/tutorial-text.md

 A second option is to turn the information into a relational database, in Filemaker or Access.
 Each head of household (four on this page) would have his or her own subsidiary table, listing information about his or her household.

-A third option would be to encode the page above using XML tags, marking information for machine extraction and counting using python, for example.
+A third option would be to encode the page above using XML tags, marking information for machine extraction and counting using Python, for example.
 This would require the development of an elaborate and customized schema, however.
 The document would have to be carefully and consistently encoded in order to permit searches that would reveal, for example, the median number of children per household.

 Ultimately, it is hard to see that any of these approaches would save much effort over mere transcription.
 And if the historian wanted to share this data with a colleague, a lot of explanation would be necessary.